-Report - Tender No. 2010-34 - Management of City Hall

-Nature of Interest: Andrew Binns was on my election ticket.

-Councillor Graham Meineke declared a pecuniary conflict of interest in the following item:

-Report - Tender No. 2011-04 - Gravel Maintenance Grading Works

-Nature of Interest: I have done paid work for a tenderer.
+Report - Tender No. 2010-34 - Management of City Hall Nature of Interest: Andrew Binns was on my election ticket.
+Report - Tender No. 2011-04 - Gravel Maintenance Grading Works Nature of Interest: I have done paid work for a tenderer.

 Councillor Simon Clough declared a pecuniary conflict of interest in the following item: